BigBinnie/starter-hugo-academic/content/authors/admin/_index.md

     url: https://en.sjtu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the dialogue system and natural language processing.
+bio: My research interests include natural language processing, multi-modality interaction and data management.

 # Interests to show in About widget
 interests:
-  - Dialogue System
   - Natural Language Processing
+  - Multi-modality Interaction
+  - Data Management

 # Education to show in About widget
 education: